graded-cs-resources/IB-Computer-Science-Notes/unit1/00a_Abstraction.md

 ### Flashcards

 ![Bitmoji Books](media/00/bitmoji_books.png){: .image-right}
 Make flash cards OR a deck on [http://quizlet.com](http://quizlet.com) for the following terms from this introduction.
 On the back, write a 2-3 bullet point summary.
+This is NOT a definition - write whatever you know, using the term on the front as a key term for recall.
 We will return to some of these terms later, and you can add more bullet points then.

 * hardware
 * software